MyHHR News Locations

 News

 Diego Durán de la Vega is a partner of Hughes Hubbard based in Washington, D.C. and Co-Chair of the Latin American Disputes practice group.
-His practice focuses on international disputes, including white-collar defense matters, internal investigations, commercial litigation and international arbitration cases—including investor-state arbitration.
+His practice focuses on international disputes, including white-collar defense matters, internal investigations, commercial litigation, and international arbitration cases—including investor-state arbitration.
 He also has experience in compliance, where he assesses exposure, designs and implements programs, and provides training.

 Diego’s experience as a litigator in Mexico and the U.S., his academic work in Europe, Mexico and the United States, and his cultural capabilities enable him to easily navigate complex cross-border legal issues.
 He has ample experience coordinating international legal teams and local counsel in different jurisdictions.

-Because Diego’s native language is Spanish, and he is fluent in English, he is able to handle cases in both languages.
+Because Diego’s native language is Spanish, and he is fluent in English, he can handle cases in both languages.
 Furthermore, Diego is licensed to practice law in both Mexico and the U.S. (New York and District of Columbia).
 He is the only attorney at the firm licensed to practice in both countries.
 This places Diego in a unique position to understand and navigate both Civil and Common Law systems.

 Professional Activities